jsmoriss/jsm-force-ssl/readme.txt

 == Description ==

-**A simple, fast and effective way to make sure that all HTTP URLs get rewritten and redirected to SSL / HTTPS.**
+= A simple, fast and effective way to make sure that HTTP URLs get rewritten and redirected to SSL / HTTPS. =

 **Simply activate the plugin and you're done** &mdash; there are no plugin settings to adjust and no changes made to your WordPress configuration.